freeram/C-encrypter/README.md

 ### Example Usage

-Encrypt a file input.txt using the key in key.txt:
+Encrypt a file input.txt using the key in key.txt (outputs base64):
 ```sh
 ./encrypt < input.txt
 ```

-Decrypt a file input.txt using the key in key.txt:
+Decrypt a file input.txt using the key in key.txt (input.txt must be valid base64):
 ```sh
 ./encrypt -d < input.txt
 ```

-Encrypt a file input.txt using the key in filename.txt:
+Encrypt a file input.txt using the key in filename.txt (outputs base64):
 ```sh
 ./encrypt -k filename.txt < input.txt
 ```

-Decrypt input.txt, while reading it in hex, using the key in key.txt (read in ASCII) and output hex:
+Decrypt input.txt, while reading it in hex, using the key in key.txt (read in ASCII) and output hex (input.txt must be valid hex):
 ```sh
 ./encrypt -h -d < input.txt
 ```